 If you would like to start a self-employed activity in the Brussels-Capital Region but you're not a Belgian or European national?
 What should you do?

-First of all, you must determine whether you are subject (or not) to the obligation to have a "professional card".
+First, you must determine whether you are subject (or not) to the obligation to have a "professional card".
 This authorisation, which is equivalent to a work permit or the single permit for foreign employees, is a required document and a prerequisite for most non-EU nationals to be self-employed in Belgium.
-Let's take a closer look.
+Let's have a closer look.

 Professional card: does it concern you?